Summary

 1170 OLD HENDERSON RD STE 221COLUMBUS, OH 43220

-Only 10% of ALS cases are familial; 90% of ALS cases strike at random without regard to age, gender, ethnicity, income, profession, or health status.
+Only 10% of ALS cases are familial; 90% of ALS cases strike at random without regard to age, gender, ethnicity, income, or health status.
 In other words, ALS can strike anyone, at any time.

-Our experienced ALS healthcare consultants help people navigate their illness with independence, connection, comfort, peace of mind, and quality of life through the following services:
+Our experienced ALS healthcare consultants help people navigate their illness with independence, connection, peace of mind, and quality of life through the following services:

 Case Management - Registered patients are assigned a Care Services Coordinator who guides them through all aspects of their support and care.
 These nurses and social workers are knowledgeable about the complexities of ALS care and the resources available.
 Having a single point of contact provides personalized attention and continuity of care.